Sea Ice

 Monitoring sea ice

-A useful method to monitor sea ice incorporates passive microwave satellite instruments because of their ability to show data through most clouds and darkness.
+A useful method to monitor sea ice incorporates passive microwave satellite instruments because of their ability to retrieve data through most clouds and darkness.
 Passive microwave data allow scientists to monitor the interannual variations and trends in sea ice cover.
 Observations of polar oceans derived from these instruments are essential for tracking the ice edge, estimating sea ice concentrations, and classifying sea ice types.
 In addition to the practical use of this information for shipping and transport, these data add to the meteorological knowledge base required to better understand climate.

 Ice thickness has historically been difficult to measure, especially on a large scale.
 Arctic sea ice spans millions of square kilometers and is constantly on the move, swept around by winds and ocean currents.
 Scientists must use a variety of data sources and analysis techniques to study sea ice thickness.
 However, newer satellites such as ICESat-2 and CryoSat-2 routinely provide Arctic-wide thickness estimates on at least a monthly basis.